rocicorp/replicache/README.md

 }
 ```

+# TODO

 ## Pokes

 TODO: There should someday be some way for Customer Server to poke Replicache Server and/or client to tell it to sync.
 TODO: We should also consider whether there are any advantages to making this whole thing socket-based.
 I'm not sure given interaction with background sync on mobile devices.
 It feels like simplicity wins to me, but not sure.

-# Images and Other Blobs

-The Replicache State should typically contain mutable structured data.
-But what about images, and other large immutable objects?

-TODO: There needs to be some way to sync blobs.
-We might be able to require that they are immutable.

-# Auth
+## Auth

 TODO.

 Currently Replicant server has its own auth mechanism based on JWT.
 However, this is for authing with Replicant.
 We now need to auth with customer.
 Hm.

+## Images and Other Blobs

+The Replicache State should typically contain mutable structured data.
+But what about images, and other large immutable objects?

+TODO: There needs to be some way to sync blobs.
+We might be able to require that they are immutable.

+## Non-JS Transactions

+The bundle concept is nice because it allows transactions to be run in an isolated environment that enforces determinism.
+It also allows code sharing between client platforms.
+However, Replicache does not *require* determinism for correctness of sync.
+And the bundle is a cost for developers -- especially those that aren't at home in JavaScript, and don't have JS build infrastructure already setup.

+Perhaps Replicache should enable transactions to be registered in the host language and run in the host environment.